MichaelLarocca/blog-michael-jude-larocca/posts/2021/10-21/Hacktoberfest-2021.md

 She gave me a choice of two issues; I chose to add icons to the links on the footer pages.

-It sounded like an easy contribution; all I had to do was utilize font awsome and adjust the icons next to the links.
+It sounded like an easy contribution; all I had to do was utilize [font awesome](https://fontawesome.com/) and adjust the icons next to the links.
 However, there is no icon for the Scrimba logo!

 No worries.
 I already came up with a solution, and I will cover it in an upcoming article in this Hacktoberfest series!